COYOTE

 Coyote Introduction

-The coyote (Canis latrans) is a canine ranging virtually all over North America; most commonly found in Texas.
-Coyotes weigh 20-40 lbs and are typically brown or buff-colored.
-These canines are also called the brush wolf or prairie wolf; although, the coyote is not a wolf.
-The coyote's diet largely consists of white-tailed deer, rabbits, and wild berries.
+The coyote (Canis latrans) also known as 'America's song dog' ranges throughout North America, Central America, and Mexico; with Texas and California having the highest density.
+Coyotes weigh 20-40 lbs and are usually brown or buff-colored.
+These canines are also called the brush wolf or prairie wolf; although, coyotes are not wolves.
+The coyote's diet largely consists of white-tailed deer, snowshoe hare, mice, rats, and wild berries.

 Coyotes and Wolves.
 What's the Difference?